 How is gasoline taxed in Wyoming?

-Wyoming has a $0.13/gallon motor fuel license tax on gasoline and undyed diesel/kerosene/biodiesel, and no tax on dyed diesel/kerosene/biodiesel.
-There is also an additional license tax of $0.01/gallon on all fuels that goes to the Leaking Underground Storage Tank account, which is used to clean up leaking underground storage tanks.
+As of July 1, 2013, Wyoming's total fuel tax is $.24/gallon.
+This includes a $0.23/gallon motor fuel license tax on gasoline and undyed diesel/kerosene/biodiesel, and no tax on dyed diesel/kerosene/biodiesel, and there is an additional license tax of $0.01/gallon on all fuels that goes to the Leaking Underground Storage Tank account, which is used to clean up leaking underground storage tanks.
 Finally, there is a $0.184/gallon federal tax on gasoline and a $0.244/gallon federal tax on diesel.

 When was the fuel tax implemented?

 In 1923, the original tax on gasoline was $.01/gallon.
 It was raised in 1925 to $0.025/gallon, and reached $0.03/gallon in 1927.
 It continued to grow until it reached the highest level at $0.14/gallon in 1998, where $0.02/gallon was diverted to the School Foundation Program (to help until it reach $20 million).
 Funds were again diverted to the School Foundation Account from July 1, 2000 to June 30, 2002.
 The School Foundation Program provides a guaranteed minimum level of funding to all Wyoming school districts based on several conditions from the previous school year.
 It is also funded by recapture from richer school districts.
-Currently no funds are diverted and the tax remains at $0.13/gallon plus $0.01/gallon for the LUST fund.
+Currently no funds are diverted, yet the tax increased on July 1, 2013 to $0.2/gallon plus $0.01/gallon for the LUST fund for a total of $.24/gallon.

 How does Wyoming compare to neighboring States and the Nation?